ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/index.md

 Concretely you will learn how to:

-- Set up and configure Ray on an existing Kubernetes cluster or a managed Kubernetes service
+- Set up and configure Ray on a Kubernetes cluster
-- Deploy batch Ray applications on Kubernetes via Ray Jobs
+- Deploy and monitor Ray applications
-- Utilize GPUs to run Ray machine learning workloads (e.g. with Ray AIR)
-- Set up networking to connect your Ray applications with third party applications in the Kubernetes cluster
+- Integrate Ray applications with Kubernetes networking
-- Use Autoscaling to scale your cluster up and down based on utilization
-- Deploy online Ray applications on Kubernetes
-- Monitor your Ray applications on Kubernetes

 ## Learn More